 Our embargo policy provides fair and equal opportunity for journalists to research stories and to speak with experts, for researchers to provide comments and for press officers to coordinate coverage with scientists at their institutions.

 Our embargoes enable authors to achieve accurate, high-quality media coverage which disseminates their peer-reviewed research to non-expert readers.
 They ensure that peer-reviewed published articles are accessible to everyone when first reported in the media.

 Eligibility to Access Embargoed Materials

-All content published by PLOS is distributed under a Creative Commons Attribution (CC BY) license.
+All content published by PLOS is Open Access and distributed under a Creative Commons Attribution (CC BY) license.
 You should credit the appropriate PLOS journal in your coverage and provide a link to the freely available article in any online coverage.

 Conditions of the PLOS Embargo Policy

 Stories or reports on accepted PLOS articles may not be published, broadcast, posted online or on social media or placed in the public domain before the embargo date and time.
 Precise embargo dates and times will be clearly marked on all embargoed materials.

 Embargoed materials are for background research only.
 Journalists may share embargoed materials only with experts in the field to seek comment, but such materials must be clearly identified as embargoed and must include the embargo date and time.
 Journalists are responsible for taking all necessary steps to ensure that third parties honor the embargo.